 This product is another copper-based powdery mildew fungicide.
 It is also effective in treating plant rust and downy mildew.

 Moreover, the product is safe to use in your organic garden.
-This ready-to-use spray can benefit ornamental, vegetable, and fruit crops.
+This ready-to-use spray can be used on ornamental, vegetable, and fruit crops.

 9. Banish